minghsu0107/golang-taipei-watermill-example/README.md

 # Watermill Example
-This is a tutorial of building event-driven application in Golang using [Watermill](https://github.com/ThreeDotsLabs/watermill), a fantastic Go library for working efficiently with message streams.
+This is a tutorial on building event-driven application in Golang using [Watermill](https://github.com/ThreeDotsLabs/watermill), a fantastic Go library for working efficiently with message streams.
 ## Overview
 ![](./assets/overview.png)